OAIE/oaie-sketch/README.md

         My introductory information
         <!--OAIE.viz--><!--/OAIE.viz-->

-Sketch can persist and load entity positions to and from this viz (inside the <!--OAIE.viz--> tag).
+Sketch persists graph node positions to the browser's localStorage, but when a viz is present, it will store and load graph node positions to and from this viz (inside the &lt;!--OAIE.viz--&gt; tag).

 ## Caveats
 - Currently only tested on Chrome.